Reading a Sewing Pattern

 - Step-by-step instructions on putting the project together: Instructions are written in various degrees of clarity depending on your knowledge of sewing.

 The project instructions may run more than one page.
 If they do, staple the pages together in the upper-left corner and post them in front of you as you sew.
 Then you can quickly check off each step as you finish it.
 If you don't have a place to post the sheet, set it next to your sewing machine, folded to the section you're working on, for a handy reference.

 Sewing pattern symbols vary slightly by pattern brand or designer but have similar appearances and meanings.
 Read to understand the symbols from the pattern you are using before starting.

 Learn the sewing symbols and their meaning to help you understand patterns better.
 The most common symbols are listed and shown below:

 Usually shown as two solid, parallel lines, this symbol indicates where best to lengthen or shorten the pattern.

 Shown as a solid line, often with scissors to represent the cut, this symbol is shown on the edge of the pattern template and tells you where to cut.

-The name and symbol vary slightly, but it usually looks like a solid or dashed straight line with a bracketed line above with two arrows on each end pointing down to the line.
+The name and symbol vary slightly, but it usually looks like a solid or dashed straight line with a bracketed line above and two arrows pointing down to the line.